AdobeDocs/analytics.en/help/components/dimensions/activity-map-link-by-region.md

 ---
 # Activity Map Link By Region

 The 'Activity Map Link By Region' [dimension](overview.md) displays a concatenation of [Activity Map Link](activity-map-link.md) and [Activity Map Region](activity-map-link-by-region.md).
 This dimension is useful when you have links that are named similarly, but reside in different regions of your site.
-For example, if you many many links to your home page that are all labeled "Home", you can use this dimension to distinguish those links in each site region.
+For example, if you have multiple links to your home page that are all labeled "Home", you can use this dimension to distinguish those links in each site region.

 ## Populate this dimension with data